 Date

-Parent/Guardian Name Printed Parent/Guardian Signature
+Parent/Guardian Name Printed

+Parent/Guardian Signature

-Student Name Printed Student Signature
+Student Name Printed

+Student Signature

-Contents STUDENT HANDBOOK 1 Preface Parents and Students: 19 Accessibility 20 Section One: Parental Rights 21 Consent, Opt-Out, and Refusal Rights 21 Consent to Conduct a Psychological Evaluation 21 Consent to Conduct a Mental-Health Care Service 21 Consent to Display a Student's Original Works and Personal Information 21 Consent to Receive Parenting and Paternity Awareness Instruction if a Student is under • Consent to Video or Audio Record a Student when Not Already Permitted by Law 22 Prohibiting the Use of Corporal Punishment 22 Limiting Electronic Communications between Students and District Employees 23 Objecting to the Release of Directory Information 23 Objecting to the Release of Student Information to Military Recruiters and Institutions of Education (Secondary Grade Levels Only) Participation in Third-Party Surveys 24 Consent Required Before Student Participation in a Federally Funded Survey, Analys Evaluation "Opting Out" of Participation in Other Types of Surveys or Screenings and the Disclos Removing a Student from Instruction or Excusing a Student from a Required Component of Human Sexuality Instruction 25 Reciting a Portion of the Declaration of Independence in Grades 3-12 26 Reciting the Pledges to the U.S. and Texas Flags 26 Religious or Moral Beliefs 27 Tutoring or Test Preparation 27 Right of Access to Student Records, Curriculum Materials, and District Records/Policies 27 Instructional Materials 27 Notices of Certain Student Misconduct to Noncustodial Parent 27 Participation in Federally Required, State-Mandated, and District Assessments 28 Student Records 28 Accessing Student Records 28 Authorized Inspection and Use of Student Records 28
+Contents STUDENT HANDBOOK Preface Parents and Students: Accessibility Section One: Parental Rights Consent, Opt-Out, and Refusal Rights Consent to Conduct a Psychological Evaluation Consent to Human Sexuality Instruction Consent to Instruction on Preventing of Child Abuse, Family Violence, Dating Violence & Sex Traicking.
+Consent to Provide a Mental Health Care Service Consent to Display a Student's Original Works and Personal Information Consent to Receive Parenting and Paternity Awareness Instruction (Student is under Age 14) Consent to Video or Audio Record a Student when Not Already Permitted by Law Prohibiting the Use of Corporal Punishment Limiting Electronic Communications between Students and District Employees Objecting to the Release of Directory Information Objecting to the Release of Student Information to Military Recruiters and Institutions of Higher Education (Secon Levels Only) Participation in Third-Party Surveys 21 Reciting a Portion of the Declaration of Independence in Grades 3-12 23 Reciting the Pledges to the U.S. and Texas Flags 23 Religious or Moral Beliefs Tutoring or Test Preparation 23 Right of Access to Student Records, Curriculum Materials, and District Records/Policies 24 Parent Review of Instructional Materials 24 District Review of Instructional Materials 24 Notices of Certain Student Misconduct to Noncustodial Parent 25 Participation in Federally Required, State-Mandated, and District Assessments 25 Student Records 25 Authorized Inspection and Use of Student Records 255 Teacher and Staff Professional Qualifications 258 A Student with Exceptionalities or Special Circumstances 29 Children of Military Families 29 Parental Role in Certain Classroom and School Assignments 29 Student Use of a Service/Assistance Animal 30 A Student in the Conservatorship of the State (Foster Care) A Student Who Is Homeless 31 A Student Who Has Learning Difficulties or Who Needs Special Education or Section 504 Svs 32 A Student Who Receives Special Education Services with Other School-Aged Children in the Home